 “It’s basically like French knitting.
 It feeds the yarns through into a cord at the bottom.
 You can add mohair to make a chunky yarn or a metallic thread to create something different.
 The machine can do some really interesting things, and it means I’m creating my designs right from designing the yarn I’m going to use, to how I’m going to use it.”

 South East Creatives Funding

 Heather Orr was able to buy her cord machine with a grant from SECCADS – the South East Creatives funding source.
 It means she can also hire it out to any other creatives wanting to play or create their own textiles.
 She and Jane Spencer from Sight Hound share off-cuts and advice over morning coffee.
 The cord Heather creates can then be used in many different ways.
-Heather runs workshops for people to experiment in macramé, knitting and crochet.
+Heather runs online and in-person workshops for people to experiment in macramé, knitting and crochet.

 Discover more creatives in Folkestone: